juzgenbayev/website/content/pages/Case Briefs/Akkozha, 23 July 2024, On Article 91 of the Marriage Code.md

 ---
 ## Facts of the case

 Pettioner Akkozha was denied an application to register for an adoption by the Semey city government.
-The city government cited the provision of the Marriage Code, the Article 91 of which prohibits unmarried men from adoption--unless they demonstrate their de facto status as fathers of a child for at least three years.
+The city government cited the provision of the Marriage Code, the Article 91 of which prohibits unmarried men from adoption, unless they demonstrate their *de facto* status as fathers of a child for at least three years.
 Petitioner filed an appeal with the Constitutional Court alleging deprivation of his constitutional rights.

 ## Question

-In forbidding unmarried men--but not women--from being candidates for adoption, does the Subpart 11, Part 2 of Article 91 of the Marriage Code violate [[Article 14]] of the [[Constitution of Kazakhstan]]?
+In forbidding unmarried men---but not women---from being candidates for adoption, does the Subpart 11, Part 2 of Article 91 of the Marriage Code violate [[Article 14]] of the [[Constitution of Kazakhstan]]?

 ## Holding